-- 1. Completed Acceptance Form

-- 2. Completed Change of Major Form

-- Proof of payment for Criminal Background Check (CBC) which is required for all RN student applicants.
-The Website to obtain the criminal background check is: http://www.asumhbackground.com/ Note: Students must submit fingerprints to complete the CBC process prior to class orientation.

-- 4. Documentation of completion or initiation of the Hepatitis series.
-Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester

-- 5. Proof of current TB skin test

-- 6. Proof of current Tetanus immunization

-- 7. Proof of current American Heart Association Healthcare Provider BLS certification
+- 1. Completed Acceptance Form - 2.
+Completed Change of Major Form - 3.
+The student will need to complete a State Police background check (depending on current state of residence.)
+If the student has lived in their current state less than five years, the student may be required to get an additional background check(s) from the appropriate state(s).
+Fees vary per state.
+The completed criminal background form and the correct fees should be submitted by the acceptance deadline. - 4.
+Documentation of completion or initiation of the Hepatitis series.
+Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester - 5.
+Proof of current tuberculin skin test (TST) or a negative chest x-ray if skin test is positive prior to clinical. - 6.
+Proof of current Tetanus immunization - 7.
+Proof of current American Heart Association Healthcare Provider BLS certification